 We generate revenue primarily from the sale of both third-party and our Grove Brands products through our DTC platform.
 Customers purchase products through our website or mobile application through a combination of directly selecting items from the catalog, items that are suggested by our recommendation engine, and featured products that appear in marketing on-site, in emails and on our mobile application.
 Most customers purchase a combination of products recommended by us based on previous purchases and new products discovered through marketing or catalog browsing.
 Customers can opt to subscribe and have orders auto-shipped to them on a specified date or shipped immediately through an option available on the website and mobile application.
-We also have generated revenue from the sales of our Grove Brands products through the brick and mortar retail channel.
-While our historical financial results have included these sales, we have made the decision to exit selling in the brick and mortar retail channels.
-We do not expect this decision to have a significant impact on our financial results.

 We recognize revenue from the sale of our products through our DTC platform net of discounts, sales tax, customer service credits and estimated refunds.
 Sales tax collected from customers is not considered revenue and is included in accrued liabilities until remitted to the taxing authorities.